minicomp/wax_tasks/docs/pagemaster.md

 # wax:pagemaster

 ## What it does
-Takes a CSV file of metadata and generates a Markdown page for each record to a specified directory and using a specified layout.
-If a Markdown page already exists, pagemaster will skip over it and not overwrite the data. (e.g. to regenerate pages, delete them first.)
+Takes a CSV or JSON file of metadata and generates a Markdown page for each record to a directory using a specified layout.
+If a Markdown page already exists, `wax:pagemaster` will skip over it and not overwrite the data. (e.g. to regenerate pages, delete them first.)

 ## Requirements
-One CSV file of metadata per collection.
+One file of metadata per collection.
 Each file MUST have a column called `pid` of persistent, unique identifiers for the records, which CANNOT have spaces or special characters since they will be used to name the pages.
 Column names CANNOT have spaces or special characters.
-Please use camel_case format, e.g. `current_primary_location` instead of `current / primary location`.
+Please use snake_case format, e.g. `current_primary_location` instead of `current / primary location`.

 **Note:** Some fields are used by Jekyll for specific tasks, and should not be used as metadata headers (e.g. `name`,`id`, and `date`).
 If you need to use these terms to name your columns, prepend them with an underscore: `_date`.